Photo by: Courtesy

 causing discrimination against women, Jewish

 carried out by right-wing activists as reasons for the tension.
 These events, she explained, "make it difficult for [Jews in the Diaspora] to defend Israel."

 The government must work to stop "the wave" of worrisome events instead of encouraging it, she urged.

-The Kadima leader also addressed Tuesday's meeting in Amman
+The Kadima leader also addressed Tuesday's

-would lead to the resumption of serious talks and an eventual political settlement.
+between Israeli and Palestinian negotiators, saying that she hopes it would lead to the resumption of serious talks and an eventual political settlement.